 With the idea of baking a blueberry pie, I made a kind of benchmark in different countries.
 The traditional American one usually has a lattice on top, the Swedish one is filled with a vanilla cream and has a crumbly topping, the French one usually use almond flour between the crust and the berries.
 Unlike the two others, the French blueberry pie is not widely spread but mostly baked in mountain areas, where you can find blueberries.

-And the end of all this is a success story.
-The cinnamon crust was perfectly well balanced, giving a refined taste to the berries (I decided to mix in wild berries instead of having an all-blueberry pie).
+Instead of playing with the different filling, I focused on the crust instead, and went for this version with cinnamon.
+The end of all this is a success story.
+The cinnamon crust is perfectly well balanced, giving a refined taste to the berries (I mixed in wild berries instead of having an all-blueberry pie).
 I added a neat twist: a bed of almond flour.
 A perfect dessert that you can serve with some vanilla ice cream on the side.

 - 2 large eggs